HeZhao7/Ds340W-Project-Codes/README.md

 - **`soccer_analytics_handbook.ipynb`** - Parent Paer original Code

 - 🚀 Run This Project on Google Colab
-You can directly open and run the final notebook in Google Colab by clicking the button below: https://colab.research.google.com/drive/1MBc9GSUg2ibZyA283o1Iwrej0Btx_sBe?usp=sharing
+You can directly open and run the final notebook in Google Colab by clicking the link: https://colab.research.google.com/drive/1MBc9GSUg2ibZyA283o1Iwrej0Btx_sBe?usp=sharing

 ---